 - You will get fingerprinted.

 - Any personal property you have will be taken from you and stored until you get released.

 - You will then be allowed to make a phone call to contact a member of your family, friend, or bondsman to arrange bail.

-- If you think you will get released quickly, you might get to keep wearing your own clothes, otherwise you you will have to wear a jumpsuit.
+- If you think you will get released quickly, you might get to keep wearing your own clothes, otherwise you will have to wear a jumpsuit.

 Have you been arrested and gone through jail intake?
 If you have, please tell us how it happened.
 How long did it take to get through intake?
-What was you treatment like?
+What was your treatment like?
 Can you tell us things that will help other people get through jail intake?